Economic impact of the COVID-19 pandemic in India: Atmanirbhar Bharat Abhiyan 1.0

 India's overall economic package was announced as ₹20 lakh crore, 10% of India's GDP.
 The package, though announced on 12 May by the Prime Minister, included previous government actions, including the RBI announcements.
 The previous RBI announcements included around ₹8 lakh crore liquidity.The economic package also included the Finance Minister announcement of a package totaling ₹170000 crore on 26 March.
 The strategy of combining fiscal and monetary, liquidity measures was defended by the government.
 Sitharaman explained that other countries had also done the same.
-Estimates of the size of India's fiscal stimulus as a percentage of GDP varied between 0.75% to 1.3%.
+Estimates of the size of India's fiscal stimulus as a percentage of GDP varied between 0.75% and 1.3%.
 The Finance Minister, for five days, between 13 and 17 May, held press conferences in which the details of the economic package was explained.

 The economic package consisted of a mix of reforms, infrastructure building, support to stressed businesses and a certain amount of direct cash support.
 The "collateral-free loans" that the package provided aimed to "resume business activity and safeguard jobs".
 Changes in FDI policy, privatization of the power sector, provident fund contribution and ease of doing business measures were also announced.
 Land reforms at the state level which were not mentioned in the economic package are also part of the overall changes.

 Reports though stated the economic package did not address short term demand concerns, which may in turn pull down the economy even more; with most of the announcements being related to supply.
 It was also reported by economists such as Sonal Varma, Nomura Global Market Research, that "long pending politically sensitive reforms" have been pushed through during this time and with this package.
 While the economic package was criticised on various fronts, it was also given neutral to positive responses on other fronts such as for the necessary caution the government showed in its spending.